alelippo/stsc/README.md

 The CODE folder contains:

+stsc.m
-stsc.m        - MATLAB function that computes the source-to-sink centrality of a directed acyclic graph with adjacency matrix A.
+- MATLAB function that computes the source-to-sink centrality of a directed acyclic graph with adjacency matrix A.

+pathway_preprocessing.R
-pathway_preprocessing.R 	- R script that manages the download of the pathway and their reorganization into directed graphs.
+- R script that manages the download of the pathways from the Kyoto Encyclopedia of Genes and Genomes (KEGG) database and their reorganization into directed graphs.

 Last modified: 05/06/2025 by Alessandro Filippo